Fury Warrior DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Enraged Regeneration, and

-Victory Rush, as well as various talents which improve those
+Victory Rush, as well as various talents that improve those

 capabilities.
 The increased health and self-healing make Fury very tanky in